kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/2141-instance-specific-componentconfig/README.md

 practice.
 For example, on a machine with multiple network cards, which IP should the kubelet use?

-Implementing the two-object approach does not prevent us from finding ways to auto-detect instance specific config in the future.
+This solution is orthogonal and does not prevent us from finding ways to auto-detect instance specific config in the future.
 It is worth noting that the _possibility_ of someday being able to auto-detect these has led to some hesitation to make a firm decision today.
 We have delayed for too long already, and a firm decision is needed to move forward.

 ### Risks and Mitigations

-One risk is that fields get miscategorized.
-We mitigate this risk by providing a way to define the field in both places, where instance-specific overrides sharable, as described in the proposal and below design details.

 For users deploying Pod templates, this solution can make the template more verbose.
 In the future, we can explore more elegant ways of generating files